LaihoE/Python-demoparser/examples/readme.md

 # How to multiprocess

-All examples have parallel version.
+All examples have parallel versions.
 This will mostly just mean these 2 lines of code:
 ```python
 with mp.Pool(processes=8) as pool:
     results = pool.map(parse_function, files)